 To be on the safer side, every time imaging is done, a hash value of the evidence must be generated both; before and after the process, just so that its authenticity is validated.

-NOTE: Keep the device in write protected mode to avoid writing of new data or rewriting of existing data on the device, as it would be considered as tampering with the evidence.
+NOTE: Keep the device in write protected mode to avoid writing new data or rewriting existing data on the device, as it would be considered tampering with the evidence.

-Here, we are using Cat command, meant for Unix-like OS, to display the memory blocks on the system.
-However, the items will appear in a manner that may not be comprehensible for distinguishing purpose.
+Here, we are using the Cat command, meant for Unix-like OS, to display the memory blocks on the system.
+However, the items will appear in a manner that may not be comprehensible for distinguishing purposes.
 To change the order of listing by name, execute the command:

 Now, to begin with, the imaging process of respective directories denoted earlier as important, run the following ‘dd’ command on ADB Shell (as instructed):

-Here, the MountingPoint will be the developer block that has to be imaged, destination path would be the location at which you want the image to be saved, partition type is the type of partition that you are imaging in the process, and block size, i.e. the size mentioned in the respective block you are imaging.
+Here, the MountingPoint will be the developer block that has to be imaged.
+The destination path would be the location at which you want the image to be saved, partition type is the type of partition that you are imaging in the process, and the block size, i.e. the size mentioned in the respective block you are imaging.

 Ready, Steady, Trace!